 HelloSign runs all of their marketing pages through Webflow, letting their design and marketing team own web publishing without the help of developers.

 involvement from their development team

 Before we moved to Webflow, updating an existing webpage or adding a new page would take a minimum of 3 weeks.
 That degree of rigidity was unsustainable.

 Before moving to Webflow, HelloSign’s marketing website lived in their main application, so all the changes and updates their marketing team wanted to make had to be routed through the product team.

-With this setup, it took three weeks (at a minimum) to get changes to the website live.
-On the other side of the equation, their product engineers were spending valuable development time working on the website, which meant less time focusing on the product.
+With this setup, it took three weeks (or more) to get changes to the website live.
+On the other side of the equation, their product engineers were spending valuable development time working on the marketing website, which meant less time focusing on the product.

 It was also a top priority for HelloSign’s VP of Marketing, Tiffaney Fox Quintana, to get buy in from the CTO from a technical perspective — and in fact, he had endorsed Webflow from the start.

 To bring the website under the full control of the marketing team and free up their engineers to work on new features, HelloSign needed a CMS that would provide the following:

 Full design control for their design team